-Place the dates of the PLC meetings, the next troop annual planning meeting, the troop patrol leader training session, the council NYLT session and Order of the Arrow conference on your planning calendar.
+Place the dates of the PLC meetings, the next troop annual planning meeting, the troop patrol leader training session, the council NYLT session and Order of the Arrow conference on your planning calendar and tracking workbook.
 You are off to a great start.
-Plus, use the JTE troop year end check off form, the troop spreadsheet included in this packet, during the troop planning session, to check off all the dates and events to be planned.
-This will show what JTE measure each objective is being planned to achieve and show what overall level the troop will achieve if the plan is followed.